-Prior to this offering, there has been no public market for our Subordinate Voting Shares.
+Prior to this offering, there has been no public market for shares of our Class 2 common stock.
 The initial public offering price will be determined by negotiations between us and the representative of the underwriters.
 In addition to prevailing market conditions, the factors to be considered in these negotiations will include:

-- the history of, and prospects for, our company and the industry in which we compete; - our past and present financial information; - an assessment of our management; - our past and present operations, and the prospects for, and timing of, our future revenue; - the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the history of, and prospects for, our company and the industry in which we compete; - · our past and present financial information; - an assessment of our management; - our past and present operations, and the prospects for, and timing of, our future revenue; - · the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.

-An active trading market for our Subordinate Voting Shares may not develop, or if such a market develops, may not be sustained.
+An active trading market for our Class 2 common stock may not develop, or if such a market develops, may not be sustained.
 It is also possible that after the offering the shares will not trade in the public market at or above the initial public offering price.

-We have been approved to list our Subordinate Voting Shares on the Nasdaq Global Select Market under the symbol "TLRY."
+We have been approved to list our Class 2 common stock on the Nasdaq Global Select Market under the symbol "TLRY."